What is an oil macerate and how do you use it?

 Conclusion

-When to take a macerate?
+When to take a macerated oil?

-How to make a rosemary oil macerate?
+How to make a rosemary oil infusion?

 To create a rosemary macerate: